This is a translation (with some additions) of the articles I have written in 2012 in the old blog which does not exist anymore.

 and __cxa_rethrow

 .
-This shlild not be difficult:
+This should not be difficult:

-#include <dlfcn.h> typedef void(*cxa_throw_type)(void*, std::type_info*, void(*)(void*)); typedef void(*cxa_rethrow_type)(void); cxa_throw_type orig_cxa_throw = reinterpret_cast<cxa_throw_type>(dlsym(RTLD_NEXT, "__cxa_throw")); cxa_rethrow_type orig_cxa_rethrow = reinterpret_cast<cxa_rethrow_type>(dlsym(RTLD_NEXT, "__cxa_rethrow")); |
+#include typedef void(*cxa_throw_type)(void*, std::type_info*, void(*)(void*)); typedef void(*cxa_rethrow_type)(void); cxa_throw_type orig_cxa_throw = reinterpret_cast<cxa_throw_type>(dlsym(RTLD_NEXT, "__cxa_throw")); cxa_rethrow_type orig_cxa_rethrow = reinterpret_cast<cxa_rethrow_type>(dlsym(RTLD_NEXT, "__cxa_rethrow"));

 Putting it all together:

-#include <typeinfo> #include <exception> #include <dlfcn.h> #include <pthread.h> #include <cstdio> #include <cstdlib> #include <cstring> #include <stdexcept> #include <execinfo.h> #include <cxxabi.h> #include <unwind.h> #include <unistd.h> struct __cxa_exception { std::type_info* exceptionType; void (*exceptionDestructor)(void*); std::unexpected_handler unexpectedHandler; std::terminate_handler terminateHandler; __cxa_exception* nextException; int handlerCount; int handlerSwitchValue; const char* actionRecord; const char* languageSpecificData; void* catchTemp; void* adjustedPtr; _Unwind_Exception unwindHeader; }; struct __cxa_eh_globals { __cxa_exception* caughtExceptions; unsigned int uncaughtExceptions; }; extern "C" __cxa_eh_globals* __cxa_get_globals(void); using cxa_throw_type = void(*)(void*, std::type_info*, void(*)(void*)); using cxa_rethrow_type = void(*)(); static cxa_throw_type orig_cxa_throw = nullptr; // Address of the original __cxa_throw static cxa_rethrow_type orig_cxa_rethrow = nullptr; // Address of the original __cxa_rethrow /** * Get the backtrace. * Here and below we use functions from the C library; these functions do not throw exceptions. */ static void get_backtrace() { static void* buf[128]; int n = backtrace(buf, 128); std::fprintf(stderr, "%s\n", "*** BACKTRACE ***"); backtrace_symbols_fd(buf, n, STDERR_FILENO); } /** * Exception handling common for both __cxa_throw and __cxa_rethrow */ static void handle_exception(void* thrown_exception, std::type_info* tinfo, bool rethrown) { char* demangled = abi:: __cxa_demangle(tinfo->name(), 0, 0, 0); std::fprintf(stderr, "%s exception of type %s\n", (rethrown ?
-"Rethrown" : "Thrown"), (demangled ? demangled : tinfo->name())); if (demangled) { std::free(demangled); } const abi::__class_type_info* exc = dynamic_cast<const abi::__class_type_info*>(&typeid(std::exception)); const abi::__class_type_info* cti = dynamic_cast<abi::__class_type_info*>(tinfo); if (cti && exc) { std::exception* the_exception = reinterpret_cast<std::exception*>(abi::__dynamic_cast(thrown_exception, exc, cti, -1)); if (the_exception) { std::fprintf(stderr, "what(): %s\n", the_exception->what()); } } get_backtrace(); std::fprintf(stderr, "\n\n"); } // The functions below should go to an anonymous namespace, otherwise g++ becomes crazy and complains about // mismatched types in throw statements namespace { extern "C" void __cxa_throw(void* thrown_exception, std::type_info* tinfo, void (*dest)(void*)) { handle_exception(thrown_exception, tinfo, false); if (orig_cxa_throw) { orig_cxa_throw(thrown_exception, tinfo, dest); } else { std::terminate(); } } extern "C" void __cxa_rethrow(void) { __cxa_eh_globals* g = __cxa_get_globals(); if (g && g->caughtExceptions) { void* thrown_exception = reinterpret_cast<uint8_t*>(g->caughtExceptions) + sizeof(struct __cxa_exception); handle_exception(thrown_exception, g->caughtExceptions->exceptionType, true); } if (orig_cxa_rethrow) { orig_cxa_rethrow(); } else { std::terminate(); } } } /** * Initialization.
-This can probably be done from the exception handler. */ static void initialize() { orig_cxa_throw = reinterpret_cast<cxa_throw_type>(dlsym(RTLD_NEXT, "__cxa_throw")); orig_cxa_rethrow = reinterpret_cast<cxa_rethrow_type>(dlsym(RTLD_NEXT, "__cxa_rethrow")); } int main(int, char**) { initialize(); try { try { throw std::runtime_error("123"); } catch (const std::exception& e) { std::printf("e.what(): %s\n", e.what()); throw; } } catch (const std::exception& d) { std::printf("d.what(): %s\n", d.what()); } try { throw 1; } catch (int x) { std::printf("%d\n", x); } return 0; } |
+#include <typeinfo> #include <exception> #include <dlfcn.h> #include <pthread.h> #include <cstdio> #include <cstdlib> #include <cstring> #include <stdexcept> #include <execinfo.h> #include <cxxabi.h> #include <unwind.h> #include <unistd.h> struct __cxa_exception { std::type_info* exceptionType; void (*exceptionDestructor)(void*); std::unexpected_handler unexpectedHandler; std::terminate_handler terminateHandler; __cxa_exception* nextException; int handlerCount; int handlerSwitchValue; const char* actionRecord; const char* languageSpecificData; void* catchTemp; void* adjustedPtr; _Unwind_Exception unwindHeader; }; struct __cxa_eh_globals { __cxa_exception* caughtExceptions; unsigned int uncaughtExceptions; }; extern "C" __cxa_eh_globals* __cxa_get_globals(void); using cxa_throw_type = void(*)(void*, std::type_info*, void(*)(void*)); using cxa_rethrow_type = void(*)(); static cxa_throw_type orig_cxa_throw = nullptr; // Address of the original __cxa_throw static cxa_rethrow_type orig_cxa_rethrow = nullptr; // Address of the original __cxa_rethrow /** * Get the backtrace. * Here and below, we use functions from the C library; these functions do not throw exceptions. */ static void get_backtrace() { static void* buf[128]; int n = backtrace(buf, 128); std::fprintf(stderr, "%s\n", "*** BACKTRACE ***"); backtrace_symbols_fd(buf, n, STDERR_FILENO); } /** * Exception handling common for both __cxa_throw and __cxa_rethrow */ static void handle_exception(void* thrown_exception, std::type_info* tinfo, bool rethrown) { char* demangled = abi:: __cxa_demangle(tinfo->name(), 0, 0, 0); std::fprintf(stderr, "%s exception of type %s\n", (rethrown ?
+"Rethrown" : "Thrown"), (demangled ? demangled : tinfo->name())); if (demangled) { std::free(demangled); } const abi::__class_type_info* exc = dynamic_cast<const abi::__class_type_info*>(&typeid(std::exception)); const abi::__class_type_info* cti = dynamic_cast<abi::__class_type_info*>(tinfo); if (cti && exc) { std::exception* the_exception = reinterpret_cast<std::exception*>(abi::__dynamic_cast(thrown_exception, cti, exc, -1)); if (the_exception) { std::fprintf(stderr, "what(): %s\n", the_exception->what()); } } get_backtrace(); std::fprintf(stderr, "\n\n"); } // The functions below should go to an anonymous namespace; otherwise g++ becomes crazy and complains about // mismatched types in throw statements namespace { extern "C" void __cxa_throw(void* thrown_exception, std::type_info* tinfo, void (*dest)(void*)) { handle_exception(thrown_exception, tinfo, false); if (orig_cxa_throw) { orig_cxa_throw(thrown_exception, tinfo, dest); } else { std::terminate(); } } extern "C" void __cxa_rethrow(void) { __cxa_eh_globals* g = __cxa_get_globals(); if (g && g->caughtExceptions) { void* thrown_exception = reinterpret_cast<uint8_t*>(g->caughtExceptions) + sizeof(struct __cxa_exception); handle_exception(thrown_exception, g->caughtExceptions->exceptionType, true); } if (orig_cxa_rethrow) { orig_cxa_rethrow(); } else { std::terminate(); } } } /** * Initialization.
+This can probably be done from the exception handler. */ static void initialize() { orig_cxa_throw = reinterpret_cast<cxa_throw_type>(dlsym(RTLD_NEXT, "__cxa_throw")); orig_cxa_rethrow = reinterpret_cast<cxa_rethrow_type>(dlsym(RTLD_NEXT, "__cxa_rethrow")); } int main(int, char**) { initialize(); try { try { throw std::runtime_error("123"); } catch (const std::exception& e) { std::printf("e.what(): %s\n", e.what()); throw; } } catch (const std::exception& d) { std::printf("d.what(): %s\n", d.what()); } try { throw 1; } catch (int x) { std::printf("%d\n", x); } return 0; }

 Sample output:

-$ g++ test.cpp -O2 -g -o test -ldl $ ./test Thrown exception of type std::runtime_error what(): 123 *** BACKTRACE *** ./test(+0xf13)[0x563157016f13] ./test(+0x10b0)[0x5631570170b0] ./test(__cxa_throw+0x2c)[0x5631570170ff] ./test(+0x1224)[0x563157017224] /lib/x86_64-linux-gnu/libc.so.6(__libc_start_main+0xf1)[0x7f0bf8b831c1] ./test(+0xe1a)[0x563157016e1a] e.what(): 123 Rethrown exception of type std::runtime_error what(): 123 *** BACKTRACE *** ./test(+0xf13)[0x563157016f13] ./test(+0x10b0)[0x5631570170b0] ./test(__cxa_rethrow+0x51)[0x56315701717d] ./test(+0x1281)[0x563157017281] /lib/x86_64-linux-gnu/libc.so.6(__libc_start_main+0xf1)[0x7f0bf8b831c1] ./test(+0xe1a)[0x563157016e1a] d.what(): 123 Thrown exception of type int *** BACKTRACE *** ./test(+0xf13)[0x563157016f13] ./test(+0x10b0)[0x5631570170b0] ./test(__cxa_throw+0x2c)[0x5631570170ff] ./test(+0x1300)[0x563157017300] /lib/x86_64-linux-gnu/libc.so.6(__libc_start_main+0xf1)[0x7f0bf8b831c1] ./test(+0xe1a)[0x563157016e1a] 1 |
+$ g++ test.cpp -O2 -g -o test -ldl $ ./test Thrown exception of type std::runtime_error what(): 123 *** BACKTRACE *** ./test(+0xf13)[0x563157016f13] ./test(+0x10b0)[0x5631570170b0] ./test(__cxa_throw+0x2c)[0x5631570170ff] ./test(+0x1224)[0x563157017224] /lib/x86_64-linux-gnu/libc.so.6(__libc_start_main+0xf1)[0x7f0bf8b831c1] ./test(+0xe1a)[0x563157016e1a] e.what(): 123 Rethrown exception of type std::runtime_error what(): 123 *** BACKTRACE *** ./test(+0xf13)[0x563157016f13] ./test(+0x10b0)[0x5631570170b0] ./test(__cxa_rethrow+0x51)[0x56315701717d] ./test(+0x1281)[0x563157017281] /lib/x86_64-linux-gnu/libc.so.6(__libc_start_main+0xf1)[0x7f0bf8b831c1] ./test(+0xe1a)[0x563157016e1a] d.what(): 123 Thrown exception of type int *** BACKTRACE *** ./test(+0xf13)[0x563157016f13] ./test(+0x10b0)[0x5631570170b0] ./test(__cxa_throw+0x2c)[0x5631570170ff] ./test(+0x1300)[0x563157017300] /lib/x86_64-linux-gnu/libc.so.6(__libc_start_main+0xf1)[0x7f0bf8b831c1] ./test(+0xe1a)[0x563157016e1a] 1

 How to Get Line Numbers